 Kenny Herberts (Les Herberts, Mike Powers)

-South African heavyweight Les Herberts came to Britain in 1950, wrestling mainly in the north against top class opponents such as Emile Poilve, Ernie Baldwin and The Farmer.
-He remained a regular fixture in British rings, seemingly firmly rooted in the north, albeit for one jaunt we have recorded to London, working for northern promoter Norman Morrell.
+mainly in the north against top class opponents such as Emile Poilve, Ernie Baldwin and The Farmer.
+This Les Herberts was said to be from South Africa.
+This might well be true but we have one unconfirmed report of Les Herberts born in Bradford.
+He remained a regular fixture in British rings from 1950 until 1952, seemingly firmly rooted in the north, albeit for one jaunt we have recorded to London, working for northern promoter Norman Morrell.
 We understand that in later life Les Herberts settled in Rhodesia.

 See the entry for Dave Adams